pfalcon/notes-pico/README.rst

 notes-pico
 ==========

-Notes Pico as a simple note-taking web application.
+Notes Pico is a simple note-taking web application.
 It was originally written by Charles Leifer as a demo of how to write a simple, but slick web application using the Flask web micro-framework.
 The application is described in the blog post